hashicorp/terraform-aws-consul/README.md

-## How do I contribute to this Blueprint?
+## How do I contribute to this Module?

 Contributions are very welcome!
 Check out the [Contribution Guidelines](/CONTRIBUTING.md) for instructions.

-## How is this Blueprint versioned?
+## How is this Module versioned?

-This Blueprint follows the principles of [Semantic Versioning](http://semver.org/).
+This Module follows the principles of [Semantic Versioning](http://semver.org/).
 You can find each new release, along with the changelog, in the [Releases Page](../../releases).

 During initial development, the major version will be 0 (e.g., `0.x.y`), which indicates the code does not yet have a